Aravamudhan/javascript-playground/webdevbootcamp/fullstack-applications/Databases/README.md

 2. Connect to a mongodb database
 3. Create a schema
 4. Based on that schema create a model object
-5. Perform the operations like creat, find on the model object
+5. Perform the operations like create, find on the model object